WI L S O N C O U N T Y N O R T H C A R O L I N A

 The following activation level definitions will allow for a unified structure response to emergency situations in Wilson County.
 “We do more with less”

 LEVEL 4 – STANDBY: This level of activation is to raise the awareness of AuxComm Team members and to provide advance notice regarding a possible deployment.
-Members should monitor their radios and check their level of preparedness.
+Members should check their radios and their level of preparedness.

 LEVEL 3 –MINIMAL DEPLOYMENT: At this level of activation the emergency manager shall request AuxComm to assess the need for volunteers.
 The AuxComm Coordinator may contact a minimal number of team members to gather availability and scheduling information.
 There is no requirement for a NET to be established at level 3.
 Equipment testing should be conducted and members should monitor their radios.

 LEVEL 2 –MODERATE DEPLOYMENT: At this level of activation at least one AuxComm team member shall be deployed at the EOC.
 Contact AuxComm team members to establish a work schedule.
 A Net is to be established and strict Net protocols should be observed.
 AuxComm team members should monitor their radios and be ready to react to calls for service at the EOC or elsewhere.

 LEVEL 1 –MASSIVE DEPLOYMENT: At this level of activation AuxComm team members schedules are updated to fulfill operator and Net Control requirements.
 All AuxComm resources shall be available to support the EOC.
 AuxComm team members shall ensure that their families are secure before volunteering for the emergency.
 The first AuxComm Team member to arrive at the EOC will activate the Net and record call signs and availability status of AuxComm team members.
 The 444.900 repeater will be the primary source of information.
 If the repeater goes down, immediately go to simplex.
 When you hear the 444.900 re-set and the repeater ID, go back to the repeater operation.